Leprosy in Japan: Shigetaka Takashima

 Shigetaka Takashima (1907–1985) was a Japanese physician and studied leprosy.
-He worked in Kuryu Rakusen-en Sanatorium, Tohoku Shinseien Sanatorium, Suruga Sanatorium and Nagashima Aiseien Sanatorium.
+He worked in Kuryu Rakusen-en Sanatorium, Tohoku Shinseien Sanatorium, Suruga Sanatorium, and Nagashima Aiseien Sanatorium.

 Fumio Hayashi

 Fumio Hayashi (1900–1947) was a Japanese physician and leprologist.
-He worked in Tama Zenshoen Sanatorium, Nagashima Aiseien Sanatorium, Hoshizuka Keiaien Sanatorium and Ooshima Seishoen Sanatorium.
+He worked in Tama Zenshoen Sanatorium, Nagashima Aiseien Sanatorium, Hoshizuka Keiaien Sanatorium, and Ooshima Seishoen Sanatorium.
 He helped with Kensuke Mitsuda, and completed the first lepromin test or Mitsuda skin test.

 Kageyoshi Tada

-Kageyoshi Tada (?-1950) was a Japanese physician who worked in Miyako Nanseien Sanatorium, Okinawa Prefecture Japan between 1938 ad 1945.
-He put in-patients who were forcibly hospitalized under strict control.
-Barbwired fences were built around the sanatorium and a special prison was also built, not to allow in-patients to go out of the sanatorium.
-In 1945, 110 in-patients died of malaria, malnutrition and as direct effects of air attacks, while his group escaped to the army shelter.
+Kageyoshi Tada (?-1950) was a Japanese physician who worked in Miyako Nanseien Sanatorium, Okinawa Prefecture Japan between 1938 and 1945.
+He put inpatients who were forcibly hospitalized under strict control.
+Barb wired fences were built around the sanatorium and a special prison was also built such that inpatients could not go out of the sanatorium.
+In 1945, 110 inpatients died of malaria, malnutrition, and the direct effects of air attacks, while Tada's group escaped to the army shelter.

 Kohsaburo Iesaka

 Kohsaburo Iesaka 家坂幸三郎(1878–1952) was a Japanese Christian physician who headed the Miyako Nanseien Sanatorium (1933–1938) and Okinawa Airakuen Sanatorium (1947–1951).
-The church he created as "Yomigaerino Kai" still remains in the Miyako Nanseien Sanatorium, as well a s a church of Nippon Sei Ko Kai and a catholic church.
+The church he created known as "Yomigaerino Kai" still remains in the Miyako Nanseien Sanatorium, as well as a church of Nippon Sei Ko Kai and a Catholic church.

 Mamoru Uchida

 Mamoru Uchida (内田守 1900–1982) was an ophthalmologist who worked for leprosy patients at Kyushu Sanatorium (Kikuchi Keifuen Sanatorium), Nagashima Aiseien Sanatorium, and Matsuoka Hoyoen Sanatorium.
 He taught leprosy patients "Tanka", in these sanatoriums.
 Later, he studied social welfare as professor at Kumamoto Junior College.
 He extensively studied the history of leprosy, and presented many documents to the Kumamoto Prefectural Library.
-338 items were shown at an exhibition of Hansen's disease and literature in 2003.
+Three hundred and thirty-eight items were shown at an exhibition of Hansen's disease and literature in 2003.